 Chapter 1 ......
 A Change (Irina's POV)

 Hi Everyone!
 Thank you for taking the time to read my story.
-First of all I want to thank all of you for supporting me.
+First of all I want to thank the reader who has completely read my story up till the third chapter.
 Guys this is my first story so I might be missing some key things when it comes to framing a good story and there will be grammatical errors but I hope you don't judge me.
 Please feel free to comment whatever you find was good and bad about the story.

 “Irina?”
 Aunt Susan called me softly from outside my dimly lit room.
 Her usual sweet yet firm voice established the beginning of every new morning and I woke up reluctantly, feeling groggy.